Cape May Criminal Lawyer for a Detention Hearing

 Call Our Experienced Cape May Lawyers for a Detention Hearing Today

 The detention hearing occurs very quickly after your arrest but can have major, far-reaching consequences for your entire case.
 As such, it is vital that you reach out to a skilled Cape May lawyer for a detention hearing like those at the Law Offices of John J. Zarych as soon as possible after your arrest.
 We will work to assess the specifics of your case and other details about your background in order to craft the best possible argument for your unconditional release.
-For a free consultation, call our Cape May and Atlantic City criminal defense attorneys today at (609) 616-4956.
+For a free consultation, call our Cape May criminal defense attorneys today at (609) 616-4956.